Daphnis nerii: Feeding habits

 The adults feed on nectar of a great variety of flowers.
-They have a preference for fragrant species like petunia, jasmine and honeysuckle.
+They have a preference for fragrant species like petunia, jasmine, periwinkle and honeysuckle.
 They are especially active in the twilight time, hovering over the flowers after sunset.

 The caterpillars feed mainly on oleander (Nerium oleander) leaves, a highly toxic plant, to which the caterpillars are immune.
 They also may feed on most other plants of the dogbane family, such as Adenium obesum, Tabernaemontana divaricata and Alstonia scholaris in India.
 They also eat unbloomed flowers of Tabernaemontana divaricata at night.
 In England, where the species is one of the rarest migrant hawk-moths, a larva was discovered feeding on periwinkle Vinca minor.

 Biology

 The adult has a greenish head, with rufous in front and a grey band on the vertex.
 The thorax is green, and the collar outlined in grey.
 There is a triangular grey patch on the vertex.
 Abdomen is pale greenish with oblique lines at the side paired dark green lateral blotches on the penultimate segment and a single dorsal blotch on the ultimate segment.
 Forewings are dark green and a white patch with a black spot on it at base.
 Some medial whitish conjoined bands, rosy towards the hind margin.
 There is a triangular purplish patch from below the cell to near outer margin.
 Hindwings are fuscous with a pale curved submarginal line, beyond which the area is olivaceus.
 Ventral side is suffused with chestnut colour and a white submarginal line on both wings.
-A white speck is present at the end of the hindwing.Newly hatched oleander hawk-moth larvae are three to four millimeters in length, bright yellow, and have a black, elongated "horn" on the rear of the body.
+A white speck is present at the end of the hindwing.
+Newly hatched oleander hawk-moth larvae are three to four millimeters in length, bright yellow, and have a black, elongated "horn" on the rear of the body.
 As they get older, the larvae become green to brown with a large blue-and-white eyespot near the head and a yellow "horn" on the rear.
 There is also a white band along the side of the body, with a scattering of small white and bluish dots alongside it.
 The spiracles on the sides of the body are black.
 Older oleander hawk-moth larvae measure around 7.5 to 8.5 centimetres in length.

 Just before it pupates, the oleander hawk-moth larva becomes browner in colour.
 The pupa of this species measures around 5.5 to 7.5 centimetres in length, and is light brown with black spots and a black line down the middle.
 The pupa is pale reddish or brownish white and has a wax-like appearance.
 It lies directly on the earth, under moss or dry leaves.